The Three Types of Field Sobriety Tests in Wisconsin

 We have all heard about field sobriety tests, but what do they entail?
-Field sobriety tests are three different tests used by police officers to determine if a driver is under the influence.
+The 3 major Field sobriety tests are three different tests used by police officers to determine if a driver is under the influence.
 These tests assess a driver’s balance, coordination, and ability to focus on more than one thing.
 Continue reading to learn about three of the FSTs used in Wisconsin.

 1. Horizontal Gaze Nystagmus

 The officer asks the driver to follow a moving object, such as a pen or flashlight, from side to side.
 This test looks for an involuntary “jerk” of a diver’s eyeball.
 This jerk is natural and occurs to everyone when their eyes rotate at high peripheral angles.
 However, this jerking occurs at lesser angles when someone is impaired, giving the officer reason to suspect someone was driving under the influence.

 For this type of sobriety test, the officer asks the driver to take nine steps forward in a straight line in a heel-to-toe fashion, turn on one foot, and return nine steps in the same manner as before.
 During this test, an officer is on the watch for…

 · Drivers to begin the test before instructions are completed

 · Inability to balance while directions are given

 · Driver takes an incorrect number of steps

 3. One-Leg Stand Test